 maps of research findings

 The growth of the scientific literature in the last 30 years has been astronomic.
-The library of medicine now includes more than 20 million articles, and our own discipline (neuroscience) includes nearly two million research articles.
+The library of medicine now includes more than 20 million articles with an estimated 200 million experiments, and our own discipline (neuroscience) includes nearly two million research articles (approximately 20 million experiments.

 As a first step, our laboratory developed a taxonomy for experiments and a set of algorithms to generate these maps.
 This taxonomy allows us to classify experiments in our field into a small set of distinct categories, a critical first step in the development of simplified abstractions of research findings.
 The algorithms are essential for representing these experiments in causal networks (i.e., our maps).